-'''

 raiserror 20100 "Login must be at least 5

 characters long" with errordata "column" =

 "login", "server" = @@servername

-'''

 - User-defined messages can be generated ad hoc, as in Example 1 and Example 3, or they can be added to the system table sysusermessages for use by any application, as shown in Example 2.
 Use sp_addmessage to add messages to sysusermessages; use sp_getmessage to retrieve messages for use by print and raiserror. - Error numbers for user-defined error messages must be greater than 20,000.
 The maximum value is 2,147,483,647 (2^{31} -1). - The severity level of all user-defined error messages is 16.
 This level indicates that the user has made a nonfatal error. - The maximum output string length of format_string plus all arguments after substitution is 1024 bytes. - If you use placeholders in a format string, keep this in mind: for each placeholder n in the string, the placeholders I through n-I must exist in the same string, although they do not have to be in numerical order.
 For example, you cannot have placeholders 1 and 3 in a format string without having placeholder 2 in the same string.
-If you omit a number in a format string, an error message is generated when raiserror is executed. - If there are too few arguments relative to the number of placeholders in format_string, an error message displays and the transaction is aborted.
-You can have more arguments than placeholders in format_string. - To include a literal percent sign as part of the error message, use two percent signs ("%%") in the format_string.
-If you include a single percent sign ("%") in the format_string that is not used as a placeholder, Adaptive Server returns an error message.
+If you omit a number in a format string, an error message is generated when raiserror is executed. - If there are too few arguments relative to the number of placeholders in format_string, Adaptive Server displays an error message and aborts the currently executing statement, but does not abort any open transactions.
+However, if this error occurs within a stored procedure, Adaptive Server continues with the next statement at the line that called raiserror, and any open transactions remain open.
+If the error occurs in a batch of SQL code, Adaptive Server aborts the batch, and any open transactions remain open.

-- If an argument evaluates to NULL, it is converted into a zero-length char string.
-If you do not want zero-length strings in the output, use the isnull function. - When raiserror is executed, the error number is placed in the global variable @@error, which stores the error number that was most recently generated by the system. - Use raiserror instead of print if you want an error number stored in @@error. - To include an arg_list with raiserror, put a comma after error_number or format_string before the first argument.
-To include extended error data, separate the first extended_value from error_number, format_string, or arg_list using a space (not a comma).

-raiserror permission defaults to all users.
+• To include a literal percent sign as part of the error message, use two percent signs ("%%") in the format_string .
+If you include a single percent sign ("%") in the format_string that is not used as a placeholder, Adaptive Server returns an error message. • If an argument evaluates to NULL, it is converted into a zero-length char string.
+If you do not want zero-length strings in the output, use the isnull function. • When raiserror is executed, the error number is placed in the global variable @@error, which stores the error number that was most recently generated by the system. • Use raiserror instead of print if you want an error number stored in @@error. • To include an arg_list with raiserror, put a comma after error_number or format_string before the first argument.
+To include extended error data, separate the first extended_value from error_number , format_string , or arg_list using a space (not a comma).
+Standards ANSI SQL - Compliance level: Transact-SQL extension.
+Permissions raiserror permission defaults to all users.
 No permission is required to use it.

-Commands declare, print

-System procedures sp_addmessage, sp_getmessage
+See also Commands declare, print System procedures sp_addmessage, sp_getmessage readtext